supersuhyeon/Javascript-TodoList-app/README.md

   getTodos() {
     //get the data from the localstorage
-    return localStorage.getItem("todos") === null //if getItem cant find a data then returns null ? []
+    return localStorage.getItem("todos") === null //if getItem can't find data then null is returned ? []
       : JSON.parse(localStorage.getItem("todos"));
   }